Welcome to Pitchin’ Grenades Renegade Reactions 💣

 If you are searching for unfiltered music reactions, lyric breakdowns, and genuine commentary from a Canadian perspective, you are in the right place.
 Watch full reaction videos, browse reactions by artist, and experience music analysis that connects, challenges, and resonates on a human level.

-🔥 Ren, Chris Webby, Instigator, FULL Reaction, This Got Intense 😳
+🔥 Ren, Chris Webby, Neurodivergent, FULL Reaction, Too Real 😳

 Pitchin’ Grenades Fam,